klojang4j/klojang-templates/README.md

 applies to the end tag of an inline template.
 For included templates the entire tag (e.g. `~%%include:foo.html%%`) is replaced with the contents of the included file.

-However, if the begin or end tag of an inline template is all by itself on a separate line, as in the example above, that _entire_ line will be removed from the output.
-If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace surrounding the tag is removed.
+However, if the begin or end tag of an inline template is all by itself on a separate line, as in the example above, then that _entire_ line will be removed from the output.
+If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace on it (because the tag was indented) is removed.

 It may sound arcane, but it allows you to write elegant templates with indentation that stays in place upon rendering.
 The consequences and usefulness of this behaviour